 Do You Need a B-1 Visa?

 Before discussing obtaining or using a B-1 visa, we should review whether you need that visa.
-To reasons that you may not need one are you are visa exempt or you are eligible for the Visa Waiver Program.
+You do not need one if you are you are visa exempt.
+Likewise, you do not need a visa if you are eligible for the Visa Waiver Program.
 Canadians are generally visa exempt.
 So if you are a Canadian wishing to enter the United States for a purpose covered by the B-1 visa, you would not need that visa.
 Instead, you would apply for admission either at the border or at an airport.
 Just because you do not need B-1 visa does not mean that you are document exempt.
 We have helped quite a few Canadians with entry to the United States who had complicated cases.

 Likewise, many countries are now covered by the Department of State’s (DOS) Visa Waiver Program.
 Residents of qualifying countries are exempt from the requirement that they get a B-1 business visa to enter the United States.
 While the Visa Waiver Program makes travel and entry to the United States easy, by its terms the DOS restricts people who use it to 90 days in the United States with no extension of stay or change of status possible.
 A business visitor may find these constraints a problem, and thus he would still apply for the B-1 visa even though he is eligible for the Visa Waiver Program.